 How does a mental health benefits package help both employees and your bottom line?
 It’s been estimated that one in every five Americans deals with a medically diagnosed mental illness at some point in their adult life.
-The numbers of undiagnosed cases are probably a lot higher than that.
-But the impact that mental illness has on workplaces is felt in a very real way—from loss of productivity levels, excessive tardiness and absenteeism, to actual loss of employees because of the often debilitating symptoms mental illness comes with.
+The number of undiagnosed cases is probably higher than that.
+The impact that mental illness has on a workplace is felt in a very real way—from loss of productivity levels, excessive tardiness, and absenteeism to actual loss of employees because of the often debilitating symptoms mental illness can cause.

-The National Institute of Mental Health reports that major mental illness costs the US at least $193 billion each year, just in lost earnings by sufferers.
-The Partnership for Workplace for Mental Health and the American Psychiatric Foundation, advise that it costs companies $44 billion in lost productivity due to untreated depression in the workforce.
+The National Institute of Mental Health reports that major mental illness costs the U.S. at least $193 billion each year, and that's just in lost earnings.
+The Partnership for Workplace Mental Health and the American Psychiatric Foundation advise that it costs companies $44 billion in lost productivity due to untreated depression in the workforce.

-It makes good business sense, then, to offer full mental health employee benefits to the workforce.
+It makes business sense, then, to offer full mental health employee benefits to your workforce.
 Experts advise that early intervention is the key to reducing the costs and incidents of serious mental illness in employees.

-So too, early intervention is shown to provide the best possible outcome for those who are experiencing any kind of mental illness.
-When mental illness is left untreated or undiagnosed, or when employees have limited access to treatment options, they do not get well on their own — and this can all hurt the bottom line of your business in the long run.
+Early intervention is shown to provide the best possible outcome for those who are experiencing any kind of mental illness.
+When mental illness is left untreated or undiagnosed, or when employees have limited access to treatment options, they do not get well on their own.

-Under the Affordable Care Act, as of 2014, all private and individual medical plans must offer at least the minimum coverage for mental health screenings, substance use services, and preventative care.
+Under the Affordable Care Act (ACA), as of 2014, all private and individual medical plans must offer at least the minimum coverage for mental health screenings, substance use services, and preventative care.
 This requirement is also for medical plans purchased via state marketplaces.

 Additionally, group benefit plans cannot deny coverage to anyone just because they have a history of mental illness.
-Protections required under MHPAEA require plan administrators to treat mental illness without restrictions, much like the approval process for approving a surgical procedure.
+Protections required under the Mental Health Parity and Addiction Equity Act (MHPAEA) require plan administrators to treat mental illness without restrictions, much like the process for approving a surgical procedure.
 Medicare and Medicaid also provide basic coverages for mental health wellness and substance abuse treatment.

-These laws help to protect mental health consumers from being discriminated against by health insurance providers and support those with limited incomes to pay for services, but there are still many stigmas to mental health so that some employees deny that they need help.
+These laws help to protect mental health patients from being discriminated against by health insurance providers and support those with limited incomes to pay for services.
+We have come a long way from shock therapy and incarceration of the mentally ill, but there are still stigmas to mental health that cause some employees to deny that they need help.

 For these reasons and more, any business can benefit from providing generous group mental health benefits to its workforce.
 Employers who value their employees and want to demonstrate this can easily furnish mental health benefits any time of the year, whether the health insurance plan includes this care or not.